AntonSol919/linkspace/homepage/basics.md

 - Its distracted with facilitating digital signatures and concensus, instead of focusing on the utility without a consensus.
 - A blessed/fixed method of exchanging data, instead of a external/modular system to be filled in per use case.
 - An ever growing set of built in (stream) protocols to negotiate a state.
 (A consequence of the previous point)
 - A stagnating set of protocols and thus improvements are hard to roll out.
+- Poor (bash) scripting/piping support

 That does not mean I think alternative are worse or useless.
 Different models have different strong points, more than one supernet can co-exist.